pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/BackendModules/TheModuleScript/Index.rst

 Please refer to the comments inside of the class file "t3lib/class.t3lib\_scbase.php" for more details on a basic framework for backend modules ("script classes").
-If you want to start a new backend module you should definitely use the Kicstarter Wizard to do so.
+If you want to start a new backend module you should definitely use the Kickstarter Wizard to do so.
 It will set up all the basics for you.